michaelficarra/commonjs-everywhere/README.md

-      -w, --watch            watch input files/dependencies for changes and rebuild bundle -x, --export NAME      export the given entry module as NAME --deps                 do not bundle; just list the files that would be bundled --help                 display this help message
-      --ignore-missing       continue without error when dependency resolution fails --node                 include process object; emulate node environment (default: on)
+      -w, --watch            watch input files/dependencies for changes and rebuild bundle -x, --export NAME      export the given entry module as NAME --deps                 do not bundle; just list the files that would be bundled --help                 display this help message and exit --ignore-missing       continue without error when dependency resolution fails --inline-sources       include source content in generated source maps (default: on) --node                 include process object; emulate node environment (default: on) --version              display the version number and exit

 *Note:* use `-` as an entry file to accept JavaScript over stdin